PSG ousts Liverpool from Champions League on penalties to join Barcelona, Bayern and Inter in QF

 MADRID (AP) — Gianluigi Donnarumma came through and Paris Saint-Germain defeated Liverpool in a penalty shootout to join Barcelona, Bayern Munich and Inter Milan in the quarterfinals of the Champions League on Tuesday.

 PSG beat Liverpool 1-0 on the night to level the aggregate score at 1-1.
-Ousmane Dembélé scored 12 minutes into the second-leg match at Anfield after a blunder by the Liverpool defense.
+Ousmane Dembélé scored 12 minutes into the second-leg match after a blunder by the Liverpool defense.

-In the shootout, Donnarumma stopped the penalty shots by Darwin Nunez and Curtis Jones.
+After extra time, Donnarumma stopped the penalty shots by Darwin Nunez and Curtis Jones to secure his team a 4-1 shootout win.
 Desire Doue scored the winning spot kick for PSG, which will face either Aston Villa or Club Brugge.

+“It does not matter if we deserve the win.
+Both teams deserved to go through," PSG coach Luis Enrique said.
+“We were better in Paris and they were better here.
+My team showed great personality and character at Anfield.”

 The French league leader — seeking its first Champions League title — had lost at this stage in five of the past eight editions.
 It lost to Borussia Dortmund in last season's semifinals.